-A powerful question has the ability to challenge a coachee’s beliefs and goals.
-These open-ended questions request insights, prompting new discoveries and bringing clarity to the individual’s vision.
+A powerful question can challenge a coachee’s beliefs and goals.
+These open-ended questions request insights, prompting new discoveries, and bringing clarity to the individual’s vision.

 A research project led by Google that aimed to identify the things that great managers do.
 It proved how good coaching is the most important activity for management success.

 Reframing is providing a different perspective on a situation.
-A coach assesses a situation from a different standpoint to give coachees a different interpretation on the information available.
-A coach will help a coachee re-frame information to understand it better it and explore alternatives.
+A coach assesses a situation from a different standpoint to give coachees a different interpretation of the information available.
+A coach will help a coachee re-frame information to understand it better and explore alternatives.